 Gardens of Villa Albani with the Canopus to the left before 1870.
 The huge building in the background is most likely Villa Patrizi.
 Plate by Hercule Louis Catenacci from "Francis Wey - Rome, its Churches, Monuments, Art, and Antiquities - 1903 English edition"

 Here is a villa of exquisite design, planned by a profound antiquary.
-Here Cardinal Albani, having spent his life in collecting ancient sculpture, formed such porticoes and such saloons to receive it as an old Roman would have done: porticoes where the statues stood free upon the pavement between columns proportioned to their stature; saloons which were not stocked but embellished with families of allied statues, and seemed full without a crowd.
-Here Winckelmann grew into an antiquary under the cardinal's patronage and instruction; and here he projected his history of art, which brings this collection continually into view.
+Here Cardinal Albani, having spent his life in collecting ancient sculpture, formed such porticoes and such saloons to receive it as an old Roman would have done: porticoes where the statues stood free upon the pavement between columns proportioned to their stature; saloons which were not stocked, but embellished with families of allied statues, and seemed full without a crowd.

-The casino was mainly a museum in an XVIIIth century sense; its rooms and their decoration were designed in order to emphasize the value of the antiquities which were exhibited there; a similar approach was followed a few years later in the design of Museo Pio-Clementino which housed the collection of ancient statues owned by the popes.
+The casino was mainly a museum in an XVIIIth century sense; its rooms and their decoration were designed in order to emphasize the value of the antiquities which were exhibited there; a similar approach was followed a few years later in the design of Museo Pio-Clementino which housed the papal collection of ancient statues.

 Villa Albani had its grand fountain; two streams came down from the parterre to the rear part of Canopus; at their junction a statue portraying Amphitrite (Poseidon's wife) recumbent on a bull was the focal point of a series of cascades; the fountain was known as Fontana dei Sette Fiumi (Seven Rivers).
 This fountain was probably already lost when the Torlonia sold the southern part of Villa Albani, which was very intensively developed in the early XXth century.
 The statue of Amphitrite is now confined in what has become a rather derelict part of the villa.